-ADEM provides a variety of earthquake related trainings each year.
+ADEM provides a variety of earthquake related training each year.
 If you are interested in hosting courses for your agency, organization or community, please contact the Earthquake Program Manager at 501-683-6700.
 Below is a detailed list of the trainings ADEM has to offer.
 To register as a student or view any upcoming courses, please visit the Emergency Management Training

 ATC20 – Post Earthquake Safety Evaluations of Buildings – Provides training on the rapid and detailed evaluation procedures for evaluating earthquake damaged buildings and properly identifying them as “Inspected”, “Limited entry”, or “Unsafe”.
 This course does qualify for 7.5 Professional Development Hours (PDH).